-If you’re new to email marketing and you’ve just started growing your first-ever subscribers’ list, the process may seem slow and gruelling.
+If you’re new to email marketing and you’ve just started growing your first-ever subscriber list, the process may seem slow and grueling.
 Most first-time marketers don’t really understand how to grow their email list and may be tempted to buy one (don’t – first, it doesn’t work, and second – it can backfire quite badly – resulting in email vendor blacklisting and permanently harming your IP reputation) or harvest emails online (don’t do that either – for the same reason).

 The good news is, with a good strategy, collecting subscribers is much easier than you think!

 I am going to walk you through the process in 5 simple steps.

 Not your why.
 You probably know why you want people to read your newsletters – maybe because it can boost sales by 21 % or make people spend 138% more than they would otherwise if they didn’t get your offer by email.

 But in order to get people to want to get your newsletters, you need to focus on their why.

 People have to have a very good reason why to subscribe to your newsletter.

 Melyssa Griffin is making it very clear *why* I should get her Blog Business Plan – she will help me meet a very specific need I have (more traffic / more sales / developing more products) = to solve my *very important* problem.
 Also, she’s covered my whole screen with her sign-up form in bright yellow so I will-nilly *need* to read it before I scroll down to the blog post I visited her website for in the first place.

 If you have designed a good email marketing strategy, you have probably already thought through what your existing and potential customers want to read about and why they would open your newsletters:

 - To learn something interesting (ranging from lifestyle tips that are related to your product or service, a method of solving a particular problem in your industry, to a piece of news or trivia)